×

 What is a typical expat home or apartment like in Liege?

 "A typical expat home or apartment in Liege, is often located in the city center or in the quieter suburbs.
 These homes are usually modern and well-maintained, with a blend of traditional Belgian architecture and contemporary design.
 They often feature high ceilings, large windows, and hardwood floors.
 The living area is usually spacious, with a comfortable seating area and a dining space.
 The kitchen is typically fully equipped with modern appliances, including a dishwasher, oven, and refrigerator.
 The bedrooms are usually cozy and well-lit, with ample storage space.
 Some apartments may also have a small balcony or terrace, offering views of the city or the surrounding greenery.
 The bathrooms are typically modern and clean, often featuring a bathtub or a shower.
 Most expat homes in Liege also come with amenities such as central heating, Wi-Fi, and a washing machine.
 Some may also have access to a shared garden or courtyard.
 Despite being in a foreign country, these homes are designed to provide all the comforts and conveniences that one would expect in a modern home.
 In terms of location, these homes are often close to public transportation, making it easy for expats to commute to work or explore the city.
 They are also usually within walking distance of shops, restaurants, and other amenities.
 Despite being in the heart of the city, these homes often offer a quiet and peaceful living environment.
-In summary, a typical expat home in Liege, Belgium, is comfortable, modern, and conveniently located, offering a high standard of living for expats," remarked one expat in Liege, Belgium.
+In summary, a typical expat home in Liege, Belgium, is comfortable, modern, and conveniently located, offering a high standard of living for expats," said one expat who made the move to Liege.

 What is the average cost of housing in Liege?